fubark/cyber/docs/hugo/content/docs/toc/modules.md

 print os.dirName(#ModUri)  -- Prints '/some/path'
 ```

+## Visibility.
-The annotation `@hide` provides a hint to editors that the static symbol should not appear in the auto-complete.
+The annotation `@hide` provides a hint to editors that a static symbol should not appear in the auto-complete.
 Despite this, the symbol is still reachable.

 ## Builtin Modules.
 Builtin modules are the bare minimum that comes with Cyber.
 The [embeddable library]({{<relref "/docs/toc/embedding">}}) contains these modules and nothing more.
 They include:
 - [builtins](#builtins): Cyber related functions and commonly used utilities.
 - [math](#math): Math constants and functions.
-> _Incomplete: The docs for builtin modules are not completely up-to-date.
-They will be auto generated in the future._

 ## builtins.
 The `builtins` module contains functions related to Cyber and common utilities.
 It is automatically imported into each script's namespace.